matt-richardson/matt-richardson.github.io/_posts/2016-03-29-continuous-integration-with-octopus-deploy-step-templates.markdown

 }
 ## more tests here
 ```

+## Script Modules

+So far, we have just been talking about Step Templates.
+Script Modules are another extensibility point in Octopus, that allow us
+to write common library functions.
+The same principles and automation applies to these.
+We went for a `*.StepTemplate.ps1` and
+`*.StepTemplate.Tests.ps1` approach for these files.

 ## Speaking Octopus

 Now that we've got some tests running, we now have some level of confidence that our code (or more likely, any future modification to it) is all okay, and we can upload to Octopus.
-But, obviously, we dont want to do that as a manual, easily forgotten step.
+But, following the principle of 'same result every time', we dont want to do that as a manual, easily forgotten step.
 So we need to add some ability to convert into the json format that Octopus uses for import/export and upload it.

 In the json that Octopus expects, there are 4 important parts that change:
 * the script body